provejs/express-form/README.md

 ## toArray()

 Converts the field input into an array.

+By design if the input not intended to be an array (and you don't use `array()`), but the user submits an array value only the first value will be used.
+This means that you don't have to worry about unexpected post data that might break your code.
+Eg/ when you call an array method on what is actually a string.

 ```js
 var middleware = form(field('colors').toArray());
 var controller = function(req, res) {